Dorm Room Spa: 3 Easy DIY Beauty Recipes to Try

-Of course, as college students, we can’t all afford to shell out for a trip to a high-end spa.
 So how do you get all the benefits of a spa treatment without the hefty cost?
 Easy.
 Raid your kitchen!
-Here are three of my favorite do-it-yourself beauty treatments that are easy (and fairly cheap) to whip together in your dorm room or apartment.
+Here are nine of my favorite do-it-yourself beauty treatments that are easy (and fairly cheap) to whip together in your dorm room or apartment.
+Have a DIY spa day and give them a shot!

 1. The Olive Oil Hair Treatment